|

 world wars and is not quite ready to succumb to a mere

+revolution.
 The streets are virtually impassable due to the burned

 out carcasses of trucks, busses and trolleys.
 People are